greg-raven/Impeachment-Chronicles/_posts/2017-01-18-duty-to-warn.md

 **The Professionals Behind the Movement**

 Clinical psychologist, John Gartner, PhD, is the main organizer of the movement.
-He is joined by mental health professionals from various field including, but not limited to, psychiatry, psychology, medicine, public health, public policy, and social work; in every field, professionals have been voicing their concern about the president’s instability.
+He is joined by mental health professionals from various field including, but not limited to, psychiatry, psychology, medicine, public health, public policy, and social work; in every field, professionals have been voicing their concern about the president's instability.

 Dr. Bandy X. Lee, a Yale psychiatry professor, organized the meeting that started it all.
-“The Goldwater Rule is not absolute.
-We have a ‘Duty to Warn,’ about a leader who is dangerous to the health and security of our patients.”
-She has formed a coalition by that name, and it now comprises almost 800 mental-health professionals who are “sufficiently alarmed that they feel the need to speak up about the mental-health status of the president.”
+"The Goldwater Rule is not absolute.
+We have a 'Duty to Warn,' about a leader who is dangerous to the health and security of our patients."
+She has formed a coalition by that name, and it now comprises almost 800 mental-health professionals who are "sufficiently alarmed that they feel the need to speak up about the mental-health status of the president."

 **We Are Mandated Reporters**